gvwilson/sdxpy/src/binary/index.md

-If the top bit in the byte is 1, on the other hand, the number of 1's after the high bit but before the first 0 tells UTF-8 how many more bytes that character is using.
+If the top bit in the byte is 1, on the other hand, the number of 1's after the high bit but before the first 0 tells UTF-8 how many more bytes are used by that character's representation.
 For example,
 if the first byte of the character is `11101101` then: